MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 ## Summary

-OLS is a simple, yet powerful technique for estimating the parameters of a linear regression model, but it relies on several assumptions to be effective.
+OLS is a simple, yet powerful technique for estimating the parameters of a linear regression model, but it relies on several assumptions.
 Other than misspecifications of the model (e.g. non-linear relationships, or omitted variables), the main limitation is it's sensitivity to outliers.
-While it is widely used in practice due to its efficiency and ease of interpretation, it is important to check whether the assumptions hold in a given dataset to ensure valid and reliable results.
+While it is widely used in practice due to its efficiency and ease of interpretation, it is important to check whether the assumptions hold to ensure valid and reliable results.
 More complex models may better fit the data in some cases (e.g. Random Forest or XGBoost), which can be combined with something like SHAP for interpretation.
 However, even then, if you're working with observational data you should be cautious about making causal claims due to the potential for uncontrolled confounders.
 That said, it's still a very useful method for generating hypotheses, which you can then use other methods to validate (e.g. randomised experiments).

 ## References:
 - For a more detailed refresher on Linear Algebra, Strang's [MIT course](https://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/ax-b-and-the-four-subspaces/) is very good.
 Note, there's no need to scale the features when using the normal equation.